K-Chorna02/DST_Assessment_2/README.md

 - Minnie Jacobs
 - James

-This project is equally owned by the five project partners.
+This project is equally owned by the four project partners.

 ## Reading Order
 All report content is in the directory: